 The Airmatic is comfortable pedaling and protective in technical terrain.

-At $89, these shorts are in the middle of the bunch, price-wise.
-They are packed with features, however, and if you are an all-mountain gal that wants good protection and performance the Airmatic is a solid option.
-For ten bucks less you can purchase the Skyline which will get the job done, though it doesn't fit as well and is less burly.
-Ten dollars more will get you the Yeti Norrie 2.0, which has a little more flair and more useful pockets.
+These shorts are in the middle of the bunch, price-wise.
+They are packed with features, however, and if you are an all-mountain gal that prioritizes good protection and performance, the Airmatic is a solid option.